-2The structure in (4) is adjusted to fit the surface order of Czech, which is the mirror image ordering of the underlying functional sequence (see Cinque 2005).
-As in Cinque's work, we analyse mirror orders as arising through a series of standard movement oper-
+2The structure in (7) represents the surface order of Czech, which is the mirror order of the underlying functional sequence (see Cinque 2005).
+As in Cinque's work, we analyse mirror orders as arising through a series of standard movement operations, which affect phrasal nodes and move them either spec-to-spec, or, as in the case of (8) below, in a roll-up fashion.
+For details of how these derivations work, we refer the reader to Caha et al. (2017).

-Before we proceed, we want to modify the structure in (4) somewhat.
-We take the head A to have internal structure itself, being composed of a root feature $\sqrt{}$ and a gradability feature Q (De Clercq & Vanden Wyngaerd to appear).
-The adjectival roots of the bujar type therefore do not merely realise the terminal node A, but a phrasal node QP, which is composed of Q and $\sqrt{}$.3 Nanosyntax in fact assumes that there is never insertion under a terminal node, but that all insertion is insertion at the phrasal level.
-The full tree of bujařejší 'merrier', which moreover fully reflects its derivational history, therefore looks as in (5).
+Before we proceed, we want to modify the structure in (7) somewhat.
+We take the head A to have internal structure itself, being composed of a gradability feature Q, and something which for concreteness we represent as $\sqrt{}$ (De Clercq & Vanden Wyngaerd 2018).
+We shall in fact argue below that $\sqrt{}$ is not the bottom of the functional sequence, but needs to be further decomposed.
+The adjectival roots of the bujar 'merry' type therefore do not merely realise the terminal node A, but a phrasal node QP, which is composed of Q and $\sqrt{}$.
+Nanosyntax in fact assumes that there is never insertion under a terminal node, but that all insertion is insertion at the phrasal level, and that lexical items contain syntactic trees (Starke 2014).
+The full tree of bujařejší 'merrier', which moreover fully reflects its derivational history, therefore looks as in (8).
 The circles indicate which phrase is realised by which exponent.

-As we shall see in section 3 below, a structure of the form [${C1P}$ C1] is the derivational remnant of a movement of the complement of C1 (QP in this case) to its left; in the same way, the complement of C2 (C1P) has been ations, which affect phrasal nodes and move them either spec-to-spec, or, as in the case of (5) below, in a roll-up fashion.
-For details of how these derivations work, we refer the reader to Caha et al. (2017).
+As we shall see in section 3 below, a structure of the form [${C1P}$ C1] is the derivational remnant of a movement of the complement of C1 (QP in this case) to its left; in the same way, the complement of C2 (C1P) has been raised to its left.